pytroll/satpy/doc/source/performance_test.rst

 4. Do I have enough swap memory?
 --------------------------------
-Some conditions or resamplers will consume a hell of memory and will need swap.
+Some conditions or resamplers will consume a hell of physical memory and then swap.
 When both are at their limits, the OS may just kill the test process without any warnings or errors recorded.